Erwin5642/Erwin5642/README.md

 ### 🌿 Skills
 - Proficient in various programming languages
 - Solid understanding of mathematics and aplications on numerical computation and Machine Learning
-- Experience in project management and game development using Lua and C#
+- Experience in project management and game development using Lua, C# and Python

 ### 📚 Academic Projects
 - Developed various applications in C and C++ from Text editors and projects on Data base management to other ad-hoc problems